Danielovich/RubinStatic/README.md

 Now change the appsettings.json file in the same project, to point to your own github repo with future markdown files acting as blog posts.

 ### I need more info!

+First of all [I have written some thoughts](designthoughts.md) about how I got here and why I ended up creating a new small static site generation system.
+I hardly put my reflective choice of building this in the category of "not invented here", I had an itch, I scratched it.

 #### Dependencies: